TosbackCgusBridge-Bot/CGUs-versions/Huffingtonpost/Privacy Policy.md

     *   Moviefone
 *   World

-    *   U.S. Servicemen Arrested For Allegedly Raping Japanese Woman 816
+    *   American Hiker Imprisoned In Iran Finds California Cells Worse 1k
     *   TOP SECRET!
-Gitmo Prisoner's Opinion On LeBron James 39
+Gitmo Prisoner's Opinion On LeBron James 107
-    *   CIA Agent Among Dead In Afghanistan 'Insider Attack' 421
+    *   Alleged 9/11 Mastermind Blasts U.S. For Killings 1k
-    *   Teenage Girl Publicly Whipped For Speaking To Men 1k
+    *   Drone Strikes Kill 7 Militants In Yemen 357
-    *   U.S. Embassy In Stockholm Evacuated From Letter Threat 261
+    *   How This World Leader Changed The Dictionary 78

     Go to World **More in World**